 Pain management is a big part of broken hip recovery.
 Often, the pain level will fluctuate from the period before surgery, the period directly following the operation, rehabilitation, and arriving back home afterward.

 There are numerous options to manage the pain; the most effective choice will depend on the individual and the amount of side effects.

 The following are common pain management options:

 Opioid analgesics are better known as codeine, morphine, and oxycodone.
-These are much stronger forms of pain relievers and can be administered in the form of a pill, shot, or IV.
+These are much more potent forms of pain relievers and are administered in the form of a pill, shot, or IV.

 These drugs can cause side effects such as nausea, vomiting, constipation, sleeplessness, or itchiness.

 Common forms of NSAIDs are Ibuprofen and Naproxen.
 Much like acetaminophen, NSAIDs are not likely to provide enough relief on their own.
 However, they may be used in addition to other medications (if there are no interactions) or if the pain level is more manageable.